guyskk/cs-cdn-bouncer/README.md

         recaptcha_site_key: # Required for captcha support
         recaptcha_secret_key: # Required for captcha support
         max_items: 5000 # max_items refers to the capacity of IP/IP ranges to ban/captcha.
+        activate: false # # Set to true, to activate the new config in production
+        reference_version: # version to clone/use
+        clone_reference_version: true # whether to clone the "reference_version".

 update_frequency: 10 # Duration in seconds to poll the crowdsec API
 log_level: info # Valid choices are either of "debug","info","warning","error"